PaulskPt/Arduino-UNO-R4/README.md

 You have to fill-in your WiFi credentials in this file.

 This example ia a try to display the date and time synchronized from an NTP server onto the led matrix.
 I made some changes to the definition of the led matrix characters '-' and ':'.

+- Added folder R5WiFi_AHT20_to_led_matrix.
+- In this folder added:
+  - the sketch: R4WiFi_AHT20_to_led_matrix.ino.

+This example reads the temperature and humidity values from an Adafruit AHT20 sensor and displays the values to the led matrix.